rodjuncode/font-dimensions/README.md

 # font-dimensions
-Coding a way to find useful dimenion data about fonts, on p5js.
+Coding a way to extract useful dimension data about fonts on p5js.